 One standard you could look at to get a more detailed series of requirements for calibration is ISO 9001.
 Its requirements are summarised below.

-a) be calibrated … at specified intervals … against measurement standards traceable to … national measurement standards …
+- Be calibrated or verified, or both, at specified intervals, or prior to use, against measurement standards traceable to international or national measurement standards

-e) be protected from damage and deterioration …
+- Be protected from damage and deterioration during handling, maintenance and storage

-In addition, the organization shall assess and record the validity of the previous measuring results when the equipment is found not to conform to requirements.
-The organization shall take appropriate action on the equipment and any product affected.
-Records of the results of calibration and verification shall be maintained.
+- In addition, the organization shall assess and record the validity of the previous measuring results when the equipment is found not to conform to requirements

 Firstly, establish if the gauge needs to be calibrated in the first place.
 Is it providing you with GMP/ quality related information that is essential for product quality or is it simply giving you “information only”.
 If it is for “information only” then it may not need calibrating.
 Examples of these are gauges on water systems that are simply indicating that the water is flowing at a certain speed.
 Quality critical data is recorded by other calibrated gauges at other locations.